Zproom/Foorum/README.md

 - script.js
 - styles.css

 **script.js** creates a dynamic user interface for the app.
 In particular, it lets users create new comments, edit posts and comments, and like posts and comments using the app's API.
 To create comments and edit comments and top-level posts, the script uses Ajax requests.
 The app uses JavaScript from Bootstrap and Popper to create a dropdown sort button on each board.
+Since video embedding in this app relies on template tags, users must reload the page to view updates to embdedded media.

 **styles.css** styles the app's templates and helps make the app mobile-responsive.
 The app uses Bootstrap and Font Awesome for additional styling (e.g. buttons and the like icon).

+The remaining static files are the image files in board headers and posts.
+These are stored in a separate media directory.